 The division is committed to giving you the insight, resources, publications and online tools that you need to grow your business in Maryland.
 Stay on top of state business news and information by subscribing to the MDBizNews blog and the Business Pulse monthly email newsletter.

-The Division of Tourism, Film and the Arts, led by Managing Director Liz Fitzsimmons, promotes Maryland's quality of life and all the fun stuff that Maryland offers in order to attract, create and retain jobs in the tourism and creative industries.
+The Office of Tourism & Film, led by Managing Director Liz Fitzsimmons, promotes Maryland's quality of life and all the fun stuff that Maryland offers in order to attract, create and retain jobs in the tourism and film industries.